riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/content/en/040_log_in_registration/10_loginform_attributes/loginform_attributes.md

 ﻿---
-Title: LoginForm Attributes
+Title: "Log-In Form: Validation Attributes"
+CodeTask: /resources/040_login_registration/10_loginform_attributes.csharp.csx
 ---

-# Log-In Form Attributes
+# Log-In Form: Validation Attributes

-Greetings!
-Validation is an important part of any form.
-Nowhere is it as important as in a Log-In & Registration Form.
-That's what we're going to build now.
+Greetings, traveller!
+If you want to learn how to use DotVVM validation by building a Log-In and Registration form, you've come to the right place.

+Please look at the ViewModel.
+You may notice it has a constructor parameter of type `AccountService`.
+This type is used to simulate database access.
+You may also notice that it extends `DotvvmViewModelBase`.
+This base type allows you to hook into the ViewModel's life-cycle; here by overriding the `Init` method.

-The easiest way to validate anything is using `System.ComponentModel.DataAnnotations` attributes.
-Add `[Required]` and `[Email]` attribute to `LogIn.Email` and `[Required]` `LogIn.Password`.
+The easiest way to validate anything in DotVVM is by using attributes from the `System.ComponentModel.DataAnnotations` namespace.
+Add `RequiredAttribute` and `EmailAddressAttribute` to the `Email` property and `RequiredAddressAttribute` to the `Password` property.